William Beauclerk, 9th Duke of St Albans

 William Aubrey de Vere Beauclerk, 9th Duke of St Albans (24 March 1801 – 27 May 1849), styled the Hon.
-William Beauclerk before 1815 then Earl of Burford until 1825, was a 19th-century English first-class cricketer and member of the House of Lords.
+William Beauclerk before 1815 then Earl of Burford until 1825, was a 19th-century English cricketer and member of the House of Lords.

 Background and education

-Born in Hampshire, the eldest son of Commander William Beauclerk, 8th Duke of St Albans, and his second wife, Maria Janetta née Nelthorpe, he was educated at Westminster School and Christ's College, Cambridge.
+Beauclerk was born in Hampshire, the eldest son of William Beauclerk, 8th Duke of St Albans, and his second wife, Maria Janetta née Nelthorpe.
+He was educated at Westminster School and Christ's College, Cambridge.

-His mother, Maria Duchess of St Albans (1779–1822), was the only daughter and heiress of John Nelthorpe of Little Grimsby Hall, High Sheriff of Lincolnshire (for 1775/76) and Mary Cracroft, second daughter, by his first wife, of Robert Cracroft of Hackthorn Hall.

-His paternal grandparents were Lady Catharine Ponsonby and Aubrey Beauclerk, 5th Duke of St Albans, a Whig Member of Parliament for Thetford from 1761 to 1768 and for Aldborough from 1768 to 1774.
+His paternal grandparents were Lady Catharine Ponsonby and Aubrey Beauclerk, 5th Duke of St Albans, a Whig Member of Parliament.
+His mother was the only daughter and heiress of John Nelthorpe, sixth of the Nelthorpe baronets, and Mary Cracroft.

-Life

 Cricket

-Playing first-class cricket for Hampshire in 1817, Lord Burford then played minor cricket for the Gentlemen of Middlesex and Marylebone Cricket Club.
+Beauclerk played cricket for Hampshire in 1817, and then minor cricket for the Gentlemen of Middlesex and Marylebone Cricket Club.

-His uncle, the Revd Lord Frederick Beauclerk, served as President of MCC for 1826/27.